Tailor Man — User Manual

 Bills tab

-Filter bills by date range.
-Shows a full table with bill number, customer, status, total, paid, and balance.
-KPI cards summarize the filtered period.
+Full table of all bills within the selected date range with bill number, customer, status, total, paid, and balance.
+KPI cards summarize the period.

 • Export CSV — downloads all filtered bills as a spreadsheet.
 Useful for accountants or tax filing.